LAlto96/nixos/docs/CONFIGURATION.md

 Each configuration pulls in common modules like `configuration.nix`, GPU configuration files, and Home Manager.

+The shared pieces are defined in `common-modules.nix`.
+This file imports the main `configuration.nix`, the Stylix theming module and the Home Manager NixOS module with `useGlobalPkgs` disabled and `useUserPackages` enabled.
+It also sets `virtualisation.docker.enable = true` and applies overlays such as `hyprpanel.overlay`.
+Both hosts include this list of modules via the flake so they start from the same base configuration.

 ## Core System Configuration (`configuration.nix`)

 This file is the heart of the system configuration.
 Key areas include: